scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/semiautomaticinterpretationoflatticebaseddataonobjectorientedsystems/index.md

 ---
 Title: SemiAutomatic Interpretation of Lattice-Based Data on Object Oriented Systems
 ---
+#SemiAutomatic Interpretation of Lattice-Based Data on Object Oriented Systems
 ConAn is a framework developed in the SCG during last 4 years.
 It helps the developer to work with Formal Concept Analysis (a clustering technique) and discover different high-level views on object-oriented systems.

 The different high-level views are based on schemas and patterns identified in the lattice and stored in a catalog for further analysis.
 So far the catalog is built manually.